-The School of Environment has a strong focus on teaching and research in forests and woodlands.
+The School of Environment and Science has a strong focus on teaching and research in forests and woodlands.
 These include rainforests and eucalypt forest communities that are dominant habitats along Australia’s eastern seaboard.
 With ongoing threats (e.g. vegetation clearing, weeds, feral animals, climate change) facing these environments, understanding the ecology and functioning of these ecosystems, while documenting their species diversity is a priority.
 Academic activities in these areas are a central focus of the Environmental Futures Research Institute.
 Students can learn about such environments in Australia and via overseas field trips to Borneo and Nepal.

 Find out more about our urban environments:

 The Great Barrier Reef (GBR) is the largest coral reef in the world.
 A number of academic groups within the School undertake research projects in the GBR aiming to understand the ecology and functioning of, and human impacts on, this diverse ecosystem.
 Students benefit from this research experience by participating in capstone field experiences completed on Heron Island in the GBR.
 Marine coastal ecosystems such as mangroves, coastal lagoons and estuaries, in particular those located in Moreton Bay, are also the centre of research activities.
 More stories on oceans and reefs can be found here:

 Rivers & lakes